twilight-rs/twilight-rs.github.io/src/chapter_2_building_a_bot/section_1_preparation.md

 ### Rust Setup

-Dawn requires async/await support, which is currently in Beta in Rust and expected to be released with Rust 1.39.
+Twilight requires async/await support, which is currently in Beta in Rust and expected to be released with Rust 1.39.
 To install it, you'll need [rustup].
 If you haven't installed it, you should.